danbuckland/ios-android-cucumber-boilerplate/README.md

-Boilerplate code for starting a new iOS and Android cross-platform BDD project using Cucumber with Calabash and a Page Object Model structure.
+Boilerplate code for starting a new iOS and Android cross-platform BDD project using Cucumber with Calabash.

+## tl;dr

+One set of feature files, one set of step definitions, platform specific page objects and methods.

+Run on Android: `calabash-android run build/example.apk -p android`

+Run on iOS `cucumber -p ios`

 ## Documentation